-- Passive Speakers: Do not have a built in power amp
+- Passive Speakers: Do not have a built in power amplifier

 - Needs External Power from a power amp

-- Each system is only as good as its amplifiers
+- Each passive system is only as good as its amplifiers (in other words, don’t go cheap on the amp)

 - Powered: Do have a built in power amp